google/nsjail/README.md

 ```
 Usage: ./nsjail [options] -- path_to_command [args]
 Options:
  --help|-h
 	Help plz..
  --mode|-M [val]
 	Execution mode (default: l [MODE_LISTEN_TCP]):
-	l: Listen to connections on a TCP port (specified with --port) [MODE_LISTEN_TCP]
+	l: Wait for connections on a TCP port (specified with --port) [MODE_LISTEN_TCP]
-	o: Immediately launch a single process on a console [MODE_STANDALONE_ONCE]
+	o: Immediately launch a single process on a console using clone/execve [MODE_STANDALONE_ONCE]
+	e: Immediately launch a single process on a console using execve [MODE_STANDALONE_EXECVE]
 	r: Immediately launch a single process on a console, keep doing it forever [MODE_STANDALONE_RERUN]
+ --cmd
+	Equivalent of -Mo (MODE_STANDALONE_ONCE), run command on a local console, once
  --chroot|-c [val]
-	Directory containing / of the jail (default: '/chroot')
+	Directory containing / of the jail (default: "/").
+Skip mounting it if ""
+ --rw
+	Mount / as RW (default: RO)
  --user|-u [val]
-	Username/uid of processess inside the jail (default: 'nobody')
+	Username/uid of processess inside the jail (default: your current uid).
+You can also use inside_ns_uid:outside_ns_uid convention here
  --group|-g [val]
-	Groupname/gid of processess inside the jail (default: 'nogroup')
+	Groupname/gid of processess inside the jail (default: your current gid).
+You can also use inside_ns_gid:global_ns_gid convention here
  --hostname|-H [val]
 	UTS name (hostname) of the jail (default: 'NSJAIL')
  --cwd|-D [val]
 	Directory in the namespace the process will run (default: '/')
  --port|-p [val]
 	TCP port to bind to (only in [MODE_LISTEN_TCP]) (default: 31337)
+ --bindhost [val]
+	IP address port to bind to (only in [MODE_LISTEN_TCP]) (default: '::')
  --max_conns_per_ip|-i [val]
 	Maximum number of connections per one IP (default: 0 (unlimited))
  --log|-l [val]
-	Log file (default: stderr)
+	Log file (default: /proc/self/fd/2)
  --time_limit|-t [val]
 	Maximum time that a jail can exist, in seconds (default: 600)
  --daemon|-d
+	Daemonize after start
  --verbose|-v
-	Verbose output (default: false)
+	Verbose output
  --keep_env|-e
-	Should all environment variables be passed to the child? (default: false)
+	Should all environment variables be passed to the child?
+ --env|-E [val]
+	Environment variable (can be used multiple times)
  --keep_caps
-	Don't drop capabilities (DANGEROUS) (default: false)
+	Don't drop capabilities (DANGEROUS)
+ --silent
+	Redirect child's fd:0/1/2 to /dev/null
+ --disable_sandbox
+	Don't enable the seccomp-bpf sandboxing
+ --skip_setsid
+	Don't call setsid(), allows for terminal signal handling in the sandboxed process
  --rlimit_as [val]
 	RLIMIT_AS in MB, 'max' for RLIM_INFINITY, 'def' for the current value (default: 512)
  --rlimit_core [val]